jfayerz/getPodcasts/readme.md

 * **snnum** - "yes" if itunes\_season tag *is* present, "no" if not
 * **rssparams** - not used, but i haven't removed it yet
 * **podpath** - where, in your file system, you want to save episodes of this podcast

+- edit the podHistory file:
+	- You do not need to manually type any actual dates or tags or urls in this file.
+Just make a place for similar to the model provided in the pod\_history file.

+* **last_url** - last recorded mp3's url from the rss feed used
+* **last_downloaded_date** - records the date of the last time downloaded
+* **etag** - if the rss feed is populated with an etag (for use with identifying that a feed has been updated) it will store it here
+* **last_modified** - if the rss feed, instead of an etag, uses a last\_modified field it will store that date here